 How do you think strategy guides affect the game's community?
 Are they still relevant in an age of wikis?
 And how lucrative is the guides business?

 WM: It can be lucrative if you don't care too much about which games you work on.
-The Dark Souls guide is a rare example – it outperformed for us financially, and it was massively enjoyable to play.
+The Dark Souls guide is a rare example—it outperformed for us financially, and it was massively enjoyable to play.
 But typically if you want to make money in the business, you have to work on the huge triple-A titles that sell the most, regardless of whether you have any real interest in them.
 We try to avoid that scenario, and very often go after less successful games just because we want to play them, like Vanquish and Bayonetta.
-If you're just doing it for the money then the product won't be as good; it really is essential to enjoy playing the game you're creating a book about.
+If you're just doing it for the money, then the product won't be as good; it really is essential to enjoy playing the game you're creating a book about.

 ENB: A well-done guide will always have a place.
-The reason is simple: a well-done guide presents the players with information that they can't get on their own.
+The reason is simple: A well-done guide presents the players with information that they can't get on their own.
 The existence of a good official guide ends up promoting better wikis.
 Just compare the data that is available online for weapons in Bloodborne compared to other Souls games.
-A lot of the info you'll find on weapons from the original version of Bloodborne comes straight from my work on the official guide – even the notation format and terminology.
+A lot of the info you'll find on weapons from the original version of Bloodborne comes straight from my work on the official guide—even the notation format and terminology.
 I'm really pleased that this level of information is available, particularly where it inspired people to perform original research on the weapons.
-It does irk me a bit though when people don't give credit or say things like, "Who needs guides, it'll be on the wiki anyway."
+It does irk me a bit, though, when people don't give credit or say things like, "Who needs guides, it'll be on the wiki anyway."
 In some cases, it won't without the official guide.

-Okay, so is working on Souls guides the hardest job you've ever had?
+OK, so is working on Souls guides the hardest job you've ever had?

-ENB: I actually relish tackling a new game, tearing it apart, analysing it, and presenting my findings.
+ENB: I actually relish tackling a new game, tearing it apart, analyzing it, and presenting my findings.
 That's my jam!
-But constantly balancing the needs of the community, FromSoft, the game publishers, Future Press, any anyone else, that's hard.
+But constantly balancing the needs of the community, FromSoft, the game publishers, Future Press, and anyone else, that's hard.
 Dealing with the reactions after the guide is released is also difficult.
 I'm just kind of a critical person by nature; it's easy to focus on the negative comments.
 It's even more difficult when people point out legitimate flaws or omissions, particularly when I know the reason for it but can't actually acknowledge it.
 It puts me in the painful position of having to ignore people's criticism and have them think I don't care when absolutely nothing could be farther from the truth.

 Actually, after thinking about it, this is a hard fucking job.
 Particularly if you're passionate about these games and their community.
 And if you're not, you shouldn't be doing this anyway, you know?